jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Of course not.

 We see evolution in the natural world but not in our own lives.
-When watching a struggling polar bear today, we have no problem citing its evolutionary pressure caused by its changing environment.
+Watch a documentary about a struggling polar bear and nobody argues; the ice went, the polar bear is in trouble.
+Say the same about Maria—her environment changed and her adaptation stopped working well inside it—and it sounds like an excuse.
+Worse, we often hope the same pressure—an environment changing under us—somehow won't apply, granting ourselves exemptions no other animal gets.

+Look to today and you'll see the same thing.
+So many know so little about their tools' place in the ecosystem they can't say if they'll have a job next month.
+We have one vocabulary for animals and another for ourselves, describing the same thing.

 We know the point of contact between entropy and biology is a set of genes—variants that either harvest enough energy to make it into the next generation, or don't.
 The point of contact between entropy and us is almost always a tool, yet we do not think evolution pressures us as well.

 Even with all these indications that we're using technology to survive the Game of Life, few people label themselves as their tool.
 National, ethnic, gender, job, education, ideology, religion, race, sports teams, comic books, all have far more space in our personal identities than the tools we use to stay alive.